kemingy/via/README.md

 ### Ignore

-All the file is downloaded from [github/gitignore](https://github.com/github/gitignore)
+All the files are downloaded from [github/gitignore](https://github.com/github/gitignore)

 ### License

-All the license is downloaded through [GitHub License API](https://developer.github.com/v3/licenses/).
+All the licenses are downloaded through [GitHub License API](https://developer.github.com/v3/licenses/).

 * GPL-2.0
 * Unlicense